-Staff exclusion periods for infectious illnesses (see Table C2.3 p207) are set out as follows:
+Include Familiarity with exclusion periods Table C2.3 p207:

-- Conjunctivitis: Must not provide patient care for the duration of symptoms (i.e. while eye discharge is present). - Gastroenteritis(except norovirus): Must not come to work while symptomatic (e.g. diarrhoea and/or vomiting) and until 24 hours after symptoms have resolved - Glandular fever: NO need for exclusion, even if having direct patient contact, provided staff members are well enough to return to work and employ standard precautions. - Herpes Simplex (cold sores): Must not provide direct care to neonates, newborns, patients in delivery suites, severely immune-compromised patients, burns patients, patients with extensive eczema, or patients in operating room if there is an exposed herpetic lesion.
-May provide direct patient care to other patients, do not need to wear a mask

-- Herpes Zoster (Shingles): Must not provide ANY direct patient care if lesions cannot be covered (e.g. ophthalmic zoster).
-If active lesions can be covered, can provide care to all patients except for pregnant women, neonates, severely immune-compromised patients, burns patients and patients with extensive eczema. - Influenza: Employees should remain off work for 5-6 days or until they are symptom free. - Norovirus: Must not come to work while symptomatic (e.g. diarrhoea and/or vomiting) and until 48 hours after symptoms have resolved (see GPP below). - Pertussis (Whooping Cough): Remain away from work until at least five days after commencement of appropriate antibiotic therapy; or for 21 days after the onset of symptoms if not receiving antibiotic treatment. - Scabies and Lice: Remain off work until first treatment has been completed. - Staphylococcal infection: Any staphylococcal lesions (e.g. boils, wound infections) must be covered with an occlusive dressing while at work.
+- Conjunctivitis: Must not provide patient care for the duration of symptoms (i.e. while eye discharge is present). - Gastroenteritis (except norovirus): Must not come to work while symptomatic (e.g. diarrhoea and/or vomiting) and until 24 hours after symptoms have resolved - Glandular fever: NO need for exclusion, even if having direct patient contact, provided staff members are well enough to return to work and employ standard precautions. - Herpes Simplex (cold sores): Must not provide direct care to neonates, newborns, patients in delivery suites, severely immunocompromised patients, burns patients, patients with extensive eczema, or patients in operating room if there is an exposed herpetic lesion.
+May provide direct patient care to other patients, do not need to wear a mask - Herpes Zoster (Shingles): Must not provide ANY direct patient care if lesions cannot be covered (e.g. ophthalmic zoster).
+If active lesions can be covered, can provide care to all patients except for pregnant women, neonates, severely immunocompromised patients, burns patients and patients with extensive eczema. - Influenza: Employees should remain off work for 5-6 days or until they are symptom free - Norovirus: Must not come to work while symptomatic (e.g. diarrhoea and/or vomiting) and until 48 hours after symptoms have resolved (see GPP below) - Pertussis (Whooping Cough): Remain away from work until at least 5 days after commencement of appropriate antibiotic therapy; or for 21 days after the onset of symptoms if not receiving antibiotic treatment. - Scabies and Lice: Remain off work until 1st treatment has been completed. - Staphylococcal infection: Any staphylococcal lesions (e.g. boils, wound infections) must be covered with an occlusive dressing while at work.
 If lesions cannot be covered, must not perform patient care or prepare hospital food until they have received appropriate antibiotic therapy and the infection has resolved